Versioned Nodes Technical Introduction

 Another option is that there is a mismatch between the capabilities

 presented.
-If the API doesn’t use the abbreviated Link
+If the API doesn’t use the abbreviated Caps

 , this could be